The Northern Economic Summit

 SCAPE operates with a buying power of £13bn and is actively performance managing over 1,800 live projects.
 SCAPE is a member of the National Association of Construction Frameworks (NACF) and in 2020, was name in ‘The Sunday Times Top 100 Best Not-For-Profit Organisations to work for’ in the UK.

 We'll be working with venues to ensure lunch at our events is as delicious as ever and caters for a range of dietary preferences - whilst being served in a safe and seamless manner.
 Some of the new measures we will be introducing to this effect are:

 Where possible, we will request food is sourced locally to reduce food miles, use seasonal vegetables, red tractor certified meat and eggs from free range hens.

-Greater Manchester and the broader Northern Powerhouse region have seen a surge in inward investment, Chinese tourists, students and an increase in academic collaboration; some of the recent success can be attributed to the Manchester China Forum's strategy of prioritising the development of direct air routes between Manchester Airport and China.
+Greater Manchester and the broader Northern region have seen a surge in inward investment, Chinese tourists, students and an increase in academic collaboration; some of the recent success can be attributed to Phase 1 of the Manchester China Forum's strategy.

 Having difficulty paying through Eventbrite?
 If you would like assistance registering your place please contact me on 0161 376 9007 and i'll be happy to assist.
 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.Discounts for 3 or more delegates are available.